 COVID-19 indicators in the campus and local community are favorable.
 Vaccines are available and have been successfully distributed both on campus and in the community.
 Good public health practices remain in place.

 COVID-19 indicators in the local and/or campus community are at low levels and are trending favorably.
-Classes are conducted in the FurmanFlex mode, and campus buildings operate under normal hours.
+Classes are conducted in the FurmanFlex mode, and campus buildings may be approved to operate under normal hours.
 Indoor dining available with a to-go option for students.
 Face masks and physical distancing are in place, and symptomatic testing is provided for students on-campus.
 With approval, university-sponsored off-campus activities are permitted, and on-campus activities and community events with more than 30 individuals may be held.
-Visitors to campus are permitted.
+Visitors to campus are permitted with limitations.
 On-campus work for most employees is permitted.

 COVID-19 indicators in the local and/or campus community are at a moderate or elevated level.
 Classes are conducted in FurmanFlex mode.
 Academic buildings including the fitness center are open with restricted hours and at a reduced capacity.
 Indoor dining available with a to-go option for students.
 On-campus activities of up to 30 individuals may be permitted.
 Face masks, physical distancing, and enhanced testing are in place.
 University-sponsored off-campus activities may be permitted on a case-by-case basis.
 Employees participate in approved remote work options.